After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 Watching the landscape go by from the deck of a boat is all part of the experience.
 Boats are modern and comfortable, ranging from car ferries to fast-foot passenger-only catamarans.

 Some even have small cafes and WiFi onboard.
-Tickets can be bought online in advance to make your life easier.
+To make life easier, tickets can be bought online in advance.

 Rent a car

-If you want to make your trip to Croatia itinerary into a real adventure, this calls for you to get a rental car.
+If you want to make your trip to Croatia a real adventure, you need to rent a car.
 Renting your own set of wheels really opens up the country and gives you access to destinations that may be hard to reach otherwise.

 You’ll also have the freedom to travel when and where you want.
 Most major car rental chains are represented in Croatia; you’ll find them in transit hubs and the centers of big towns and cities.